ibm-cloud-docs/Cloudant/api/creating_views.md

 at query time.

 ### Document partitioning

-During the reduce and re-reduce phases, document partitioning is out of your control.
 Documents are randomly presented to the reduce function.
-This scenario explains the reduce and re-reduce phases.
-A subset is reduced to R1, and another subset is reduced to R2.
-Then R1 and R2 are re-reduced together to produce the final reduce value.
-In the extreme case, each of your documents can be reduced individually, and that reduce output is re-reduced together, which might happen as a single stage or in multiple stages.
+Due to sharding, there are no guarantees that the output of any two specific map functions will be passed to the same instance of a reduce call, so you should not rely on any ordering.
+Your reduce function must consider all the values passed to it and return the correct answer irrespective of ordering.
+Cloudant is also guaranteed to call your reduce function with `rereduce=true` at query time even if it did not need to do so when building the index, so it is essential that your function works correctly in that case (`rereduce=true` means that the keys parameter is `null` and the values array is filled with results from previous reduce function calls).

 It is best if you design your reduce and re-reduce function after this example: